raziqkassam/sphero/README.md

 - also allows for rear light toggling with clicking 'b'
 - has a sleep delay between each button click

+SSVEP_flashingLED.ino
+- Arduino code for the flashing of LED's
+- input the desired frequencies, and connect the LED's to the desired pins
+- the accuracy is unknown at this moment
+- uses millis() and time stamping for frequency

 drive_sphero.go
 - uses arrow keys to control Sphero SPRK+
 - changes the LED lights based on each direction